-Known as the sunshine vitamin, vitamin D is probably the most talked-about vitamin.
-If you haven’t previously supplemented it, now might be a good time to start as stay-at-home orders have many of us spending more time inside.
+Known as the sunshine vitamin, vitamin D is probably the most talked-about of the micronutrients.
+If you haven’t previously supplemented it, now might be a good time to consider it as we spend more time at home to avoid COVID-19.
 Public Health of England went as far as recommending a vitamin D supplement.

 Let us start by saying there is no evidence that vitamin D reduces risk of COVID-19.
-But, vitamin D does make antibodies that regulate how the body responds to infections.
+But, vitamin D does help prevent viruses from replicating in the body.
 It helps the immune system resist bacteria and viruses.
+In some studies, higher levels of vitamin D showed to help reduce risk of flu, but more research is needed.

-Vitamin D is commonly associated with good bone health.
+In addition, vitamin D is associated with good bone health.
 It regulates the levels of calcium and phosphorus in the blood.
 It is also essential to thyroid functioning and can prevent cells from becoming cancerous.
 The body also needs vitamin D in order to absorb calcium.

 How to Get Vitamin D